Airtable vs Monday.com: Which project management tool should you choose?

 - The ability to create a dashboard that combines up to 50 boards

-Monday pricing for nonprofits
+monday.com pricing for nonprofits

-The nonprofit plan includes all the features of the pro plan, plus:
+The nonprofit plan includes all the features of the Pro plan, plus:

 - 1000 GB of storage